 The restaurant at the Sky Lobby level of the Frost Tower building has a commanding view of most of downtown Fort Worth.
 Whether you’re in for the petite breakfast menu at sunrise, lunch, happy hour or dinner, you’ll find yourself captivated by this high rise view.

 Coffee?
 Tea?
 Beer?
 Wine?
 Brewed on Magnolia Avenue has all the above, along with breakfast, lunch, dinner and brunch.
 The outside fire pit with a semi-circle of seating and nearby picnic-style tables is the perfect place to eat, drink or gather.

 HG Sply Co.

-The clean-eating restaurant in WestBend is suitable for vegetarians, vegans, carnivores, and people with dietary issues like allergies to gluten.
+The clean-eating restaurant in WestBend is suitable for vegetarians, vegans, carnivores and people with dietary issues like allergies to gluten.
 It’s rare that a place really offers something for everyone.
-The comfortable patio overlooks the Trinity river, and like neighboring Bartaco, HG Sply episodically offers yoga before brunch.
+The comfortable patio overlooks the Trinity river.

 Joe T. Garcia’s

-The original mom-n-pop restaurant on the Northside has been a staple in Fort Worth for eight decades, and out-of-town guests love the extensive outdoor patio gardens.
+The original mom-and-pop restaurant on the Northside has been a staple in Fort Worth for eight decades, and out-of-town guests love the extensive outdoor patio gardens.
 Go in the evening for family-style service or grab lunch or Sunday brunch where everyone can order off the menu.
 Just remember, they don’t take credit cards, but Joe T.’s may be the last place in town that will honor your check!

 Felipe Armenta’s restaurant on the Trailhead in Clearfork has dazzled food critics both locally and state-wide.
 But the best feature of the third in Armenta’s chain of four eateries is the wide open outdoor space.
 Three fire pits and a plethora of large standing heaters combine on the huge ground-level patio to ensure relative comfort almost any day of the year.
 Between the twinkly lights strung from the building and the weathered wood tables and chairs, it's a great place to enjoy a meal and a few cocktails before or after heading out on the Trinity Trails.